jakubartur/nexa/doc/bu-electrum-integration.md

 ## Starting the server

-Add `electrum=1` to your bitcoin.conf file, or pass `-electrum=1` argument to bitcoind when from command line.
+Add `electrum=1` to your nexa.conf file, or pass `-electrum=1` argument to nexad when from command line.
 You may want to also add `debug=electrum` to enable useful logging.
 To allow incoming connections from any wallet, use `electrum.host=0.0.0.0`.  `electrum.port=1234` will change the listening port.
 The default port is 50001.
-Don't forget to configure your firewall to pass this port though (similar to what you did for bitcoin port 8333), if you have a firewall/NAT.
+Don't forget to configure your firewall to pass this port though (similar to what you did for nexa port 8333), if you have a firewall/NAT.

 The RPC call `getelectruminfo` gives you runtime details, such as indexing status of the server.
 More detailed metrics are available via Prometheus, see monitoring section of the [usage document](https://github.com/BitcoinUnlimited/ElectrsCash/blob/master/doc/usage.md).